Suaib65/Suaib65/README.md

 ###

-<p align="left">I'm a CS undergrad skilled in programming, mainly data driven solution with Data Analysis and Data Engineering and a knack for AI.</p>
+<p align="left">I'm a CS undergrad skilled in programming, mainly data driven solutions with Data Analysis and Data Engineering and a knack for AI.</p>

 ###